DongL/datascience/content/post/2018-12-02-git-basics.md

 - git reset --hard [commit id]  # set HEAD to the old commit idenified by id

 ### Ignore
+- git reset HEAD [filename] # put back the file to unstaged.
+- Change .gitignore file  # add files you want to ignore
+- git rm --cached [filename] # remove file from the cache, oppsite to git add, prevent files being exposed to git.

+### Merge

 ### _Tips_